 In one embodiment, a displaceable element is in the shape of a wedge.
 Two displacement sensors are positioned opposite one another to permit the displaceable element to move therebetween at a substantially right angle with respect to the line of shortest distances to the sensors.
 Each displacement sensor detects the distance from itself to the displaceable element.
-The position, X, of the displaceable element along an X-axis or direction of displacement may be calculated as $X=K(S-(D{11}+D{12}))+X_0$, where K is the proportionality constant describing the taper of the wedge-shaped displaceable element, S is the nominal separation between the displacement sensors, X0 is an offset or initial position, and D11 and
+The position, X, of the displaceable element along an X-axis or direction of displacement may be calculated as $X=K(S-D{11}+D{12}))+X_0$, where K is the proportionality constant describing the taper of the wedge-shaped displaceable element, K is the nominal separation between the displacement sensors, K0 is an offset or initial position, and K1 and

-D12 are the respective distances from the first and second sensors to the respective surfaces of the displaceable element.
+${\rm D{12}}$ are the respective distances from the first and second sensors to the respective surfaces of the displaceable element.

 A displaceable element may be shaped to move linearly or to undergo angular displacement.
-The two displacement sensors make two respective measurements and the system cal-5 culates the angular position of the displaceable element, automatically cancelling errors due to vibration or the like.
+The two displacement sensors make two respective measurements and the system calculates the angular position of the displaceable element, automatically cancelling errors due to vibration or the like.

-Use of displacement sensors arranged in one or more opposing pairs may be more desirable in some applications because this arrangement of automatically adding the equal and opposite errors of the two sensors lowers the sensitivity of the system to relative displacements out of the plane of symmetry of the displaceable element (e.g. wobble, vibration, misalignment, etc. away from or toward a sensor).
+Use of displacement sensors arranged in one or more opposing pairs may be more desirable in some applications because this arrangement of automatically adding the equal 10 and opposite errors of the two sensors lowers the sensitivity of the system to relative displacements out of the plane of symmetry of the displaceable element (e.g. wobble, vibration, misalignment, etc. away from or toward a sensor).
 Therefore, this pair of sensors improves the precision of the system.
-That is, since movement toward one sensor is away from the other, the data can be processed, or the sensors can be connected in a bridge to directly and automatically correct such errors.
+That 15 is, since movement toward one sensor is away from the other, the data can be processed, or the sensors can be connected in a bridge to directly and automatically correct such errors.

-One example of an application which may benefit from such improved precision is the control of an axis of movement of a fine steering mirror for use on a small satellite.
+One example of an application which may benefit from such improved precision is the control of an axis of movement 20 of a fine steering mirror, although the system can have applications in focus control technology, precision positioning stages for microscopes, and other situations requiring highly accurate position measurement and control.
 A fine steering mirror was attached pivotally to a base.
 A displaceable element was connected to move with the fine steering mirror on a swing arm.
-The material from which the displaceable element is fabricated is dependent on the particular appli-25 cation.
+The material from which the displaceable element is fabricated is dependent on the particular application.
 In this embodiment the displaceable element was made of aluminum.

 Two displacement sensors were positioned opposite one another with the displaceable element moving transversely with respect to a line between them.
 The displacement sensors measured their respective distances to the displaceable element.
 As the mirror pivoted about the pivot axis, the sloped or tapered surfaces closest to each sensor caused the proximity distances to vary.
 As the mirror rotated about the pivot axis, the thickness of that portion of the displaceable element positioned between the displacement sensors varied linearly.
 Therefore, the proximity distances varied linearly according to the position of the mirror.
-The sensor outputs were processed to compensate for proximity errors as explained 40 above.
+The sensor outputs were processed to compensate for proximity errors as explained above.
 The position information generated using those distances was used in a feedback configuration to control a motor positioning the mirror.